cswertz/lerndorf/README.md

 The frontend will then be available from the root of the server, eg.: http://localhost:3000/

 ## Running the Development Versions
-# Install current long time version of node (best with nvm), yarn, sequelize and sqlite3
+# Install current LTS version of node, yarn, sequelize, and sqlite3
 # Clone repository
- * git clone https://github.com/cswertz/lerndorf.git ./lerndorf (to create the folder "lerndorf", create the repository and clone into it)
+ * git clone https://github.com/cswertz/lerndorf.git ./lerndorf (creates the folder "lerndorf" and clones into it)
- * cd Lerndorf
+ * cd lerndorf
  * git checkout develop
  # install dependencies, initialise and start
  * cd server
  * yarn install
  * cd server/config
  * cp config.example.json config.json (adjust config if needed)
- * yarn sequelize db:migrate
  * yarn start
  * cd ../../../client
  * yarn install